Saklehir/SimpleSlopes/README.md

 `slopePlot(model=lm.model, xvar = 'Solar.R', modvars = c('wind', 'temp'), modNames = c('Wind', 'Temperature'))`

+Here `modNames` refers to the moderator names you want to appear in x and y axes.
+Instead of using the ones in the dataset, you can specify the variable names for publishability purposes.

 Step 4: Check if simple slopes are significantly different than zero:

 `slopeTest(model=lm.model, xvar = 'Solar.R', modvars = c('wind', 'temp'))`